protopopov1122/8SMC1/README.md

 Project has few levels: low-level Device wrapper API(wraps actual 8SMC1 driver API), high-level library(used to more complex stuff: different movement, logging, error checking, g-code and tasks), command-line interface(for testing purposes), device driver stubs(to test without hardware).

 Currently project is in development stage, so API may be unstable and contain bugs.
+Althrough project functional core is almost finished UI is not written so not all functions are tested.
 Function testing on real hardware takes place two times a week(Monday and Thursday) so functionality that is added between this days may not work(track NEWS.md to view current state).
 All bugfixes added during tests firstly will be uploaded to testing branch and then refractored, but development code pushed in master(during the week testing and master will not be synchronized).

 For more info see READMEs in subdirectories.